Rhine-Neckar S-Bahn: Planned operational concept

 The Riedbahn, the Main-Neckar Railway and the Mannheim–Heidelberg line are at their capacity limits due to the high level of long-distance passenger, regional passenger and freight traffic.
 The connections and cycle times of the S-Bahn must therefore be based on the few remaining train paths on the routes, especially since the longed-for relief that would be provided by the planned Frankfurt–Mannheim high-speed railway has receded into the future.

 According to the tenders, the originally planned "around the corner" connection of the two branches to Biblis and Bensheim in Mannheim was rejected as well as the connection from Mainz via Mannheim to Eppingen and Aglasterhausen.
 Previously, considerations of operating this service between Mannheim Hauptbahnhof and Heidelberg Hauptbahnhof as an express line without intervening stops had already been rejected.

-Instead, the operating concept prescribed by the tender stipulates that the main line will be connected from Mainz via Worms and Mannheim to Bensheim.
-The Riedbahn line from Gross-Rohrheim, on the other hand, would end at Mannheim Hauptbahnhof.
+Instead, the operating concept prescribed by the tender stipulates that the main line will be connected from Mainz via Worms and Mannheim to Bensheim, which was implemented in 2018.
+The Riedbahn line from Gross-Rohrheim, on the other hand, would end at Mannheim Hauptbahnhof, although it has now operates between Gross-Rohrheim, Mannheim and Karlsruhe.